 Current testing methods for stress or crop disease involve taking plant tissue samples and conducting laboratory analyzes.

-However, this only gives growers one measurement - the time interval between picking and the test results makes it difficult to read.
+However, this only provides growers with one measurement: the time lag between sampling and test results makes it difficult to read.

 Different crops, different frequencies